paygent-org/paygent-sdk-go/README.md

 ### Client

 #### `NewClient(apiKey string) *Client`
-Creates a new Paylm SDK client with the default API URL.
+Creates a new Paygent SDK client with the default API URL.

 #### `NewClientWithURL(apiKey, baseURL string) *Client`
-Creates a new Paylm SDK client with a custom base URL.
+Creates a new Paygent SDK client with a custom base URL.

 #### `SendUsage(agentID, customerID, indicator string, usageData UsageData) error`
-Sends usage data to the Paylm API.
+Sends usage data to the Paygent API.
 Returns an error if the request fails.

 #### `SendUsageWithTokenString(agentID, customerID, indicator string, usageData UsageDataWithStrings) error`
-Sends usage data to the Paylm API using prompt and output strings.
+Sends usage data to the Paygent API using prompt and output strings.
 The function automatically counts tokens using proper tokenizers for each model provider and calculates costs.
 Returns an error if the request fails.

 #### `SetLogLevel(level logrus.Level)`
 Sets the logging level for the client.